LiorKogan/V1/README.md

 The same visual notation is also used when the same concrete entity appears more than once (see Q25v2, Q26v2)

-***Nonidenticality constraint*** can be used when different graph-entities should be assigned to typed pattern-entities of the same type or to untyped pattern-entities.
+***Nonidenticality constraint*** can be used when different graph-entities should be assigned to typed entities of the same type or to untyped entities.

 _**Q5:** Any person A whose dragon was frozen by a dragon owned by two of A's parents_ (version 1)